microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 Advantages:

-* The tree structure is simple to implement and reason about since it is straightforwardly derived from the logical tree.
+* The tree structure is simple to implement and reason about since it is directly derived from the logical tree.
 * Chunks boundaries can be chosen arbitrarily with few restrictions.
 This means the tree can be optimized such that contents which belong together semantically can be guaranteed to be downloaded and uploaded together, minimizing network traffic as a client walks around the tree.
 * The schema of the logical tree can be used to give hints for chunk boundaries.
 When a schema is knowledgeable about where the virtualization boundaries of the tree are, it can provide a better read API.
 Descending into child nodes within the same chunk is a synchronous operation, and only when crossing over a chunk boundary is it an asynchronous operation.

 Drawbacks:

 * Poor performance for deep trees
+* Poor performance for large sequences of nodes under a single parent without using a specialized data structure (see "Sequence Tree" below)

+### Sequence Tree

+The Sequence Tree is used specifically in the aforementioned problematic case where many, many child chunks are under a single parent chunk.
+It is essentially a [B-tree](https://en.wikipedia.org/wiki/B-tree) that organizes the child chunks efficiently to guarantee each chunk in the sequence is at most **log(C)** chunks away from the parent chunk, where **C** is the number of children.
+It scales arbitrarily large and can accomodate any number of children, which plain parent chunk in general cannot do because they have a finite amount of space in which to store their children's keys.
+There is a detailed presentation of [Sequence Tree available here](https://microsoft-my.sharepoint-df.com/:v:/r/personal/paulkw_microsoft_com/Documents/Recordings/SequenceTree%20walkthrough-20221005_140401-Meeting%20Recording.mp4?csf=1&web=1&e=dSmb5M).

+A Simple Chunk Tree could, for example, leverage a Sequence Tree whenever it encounters node with a number of children that exceeds the threshold of possible children under a single parent.
+This would give a Simple Chunk Tree ideal performance for this scenario, although it does not help the Simple Chunk Tree's poor handling of deep trees.

 ### Path-Based B-Tree

-This approach puts all the nodes in a key-value data structure optimized for sorted keys, like a [B-tree](https://en.wikipedia.org/wiki/B-tree) or similar, using the path of each node as its key.
+The Path-Based B-Tree is an alternative way to store the entire tree, i.e. it replaces the Simple Chunk Tree (and removes the need for the Sequence Tree as well).
+It puts all the nodes in a key-value data structure optimized for sorted keys, like a B-tree or similar, using the path of each node as its key.
 Consider the same logical tree as above:

 ```mermaid
 graph TD;